30 Years of New World Symphony (II)

 And that day, MTT is everywhere.
 His setups for stage and lighting–indoor and outdoor–are vitally important, and he goes over the camera shots with the technical crew–they now use up to 700 different shots for a single symphony.

-“Michael,” says the tech-leader in his booth, “is vitally interested in the whole setup.
+“Michael,” says Clyde Scott, NWS’s Director of video projection and resident projection designer, “is vitally interested in the whole setup.
 Sometimes, with modern works, pieces commissioned by New World, we can add videos.
 We already have videos on the screen for audiences when they enter, to make sure that they were entering a new world.

 “But never would Michael approve anything which would divert from the sound quality of music.
-That he to speak for itself.”
+That speaks for itself.”

 And since the New World Symphony takes its subtitle–“America’s Orchestral Academy”–literally, the Artistic Director, MTT himself is literally out with as much electronic expertise as he can muster, to carry on this most original idea.